-CPDT-KA Certified Professional Dog Trainer-Knowledge Assessed
+Certified Professional Dog Trainer-Knowledge Assessed

-APDT Member of the Association of Pet Dog Trainers
+Member of the Association of Pet Dog Trainers

-PPG Pet Professional Guild Professional Member
+Pet Professional Guild - Professional Member

 Meg specializes in highly personalized training packages designed to create strong relationships, solid skills and happy households for puppies, dogs and their owners.
-Additionally, as an elementary school teacher with over a decade of classroom teaching experience, she is a master educator who prioritizes compassionate and respectful communication with the humans at the other end of the leash!
+Additionally, as an elementary school teacher with decades of classroom teaching experience, she is a master educator who prioritizes compassionate and respectful communication with the humans at the other end of the leash!

 Meg began her training career, as many trainers do, with a keen interest in dogs from a very early age.
 As a child, she befriended all of the dogs in her neighborhood and became known as the person to call upon for dog-walking and sitting.
-Her interest in training methods and dog cognition continued into adulthood, fueled by her desire to bond with and train the dogs she and her family brought into their lives.
+Her interest in training methods and dog behavior and cognition continued into adulthood, fueled by her desire to bond with and train the dogs she and her family brought into their lives.
 Meg went through an intensive trainer’s course and mentorship, and began volunteering through the Greater St. Louis Training Club.
 There she gained extensive experience teaching socialization and playgroup classes for puppies, family dog obedience classes and leading humans through an orientation program focused on positive reinforcement and how dogs learn.
 She has considerable experience conducting private training programs in clients’ homes and has worked with a wide variety of breeds, ages, types and sizes of dogs.

-Having worked as an educator for many years, Meg has a special passion for working with people, including young children, and strives to ensure clear communication and dog training programs that clients will be able to understand and build upon with their dog.
+Having worked as an educator for many years, Meg has a special passion for working with all people, including young children, and strives to ensure clear communication and dog training programs that clients will be able to understand and build upon with their dog.
 She has brought a variety of programs to children and schools, including bite-prevention education and educational programs about service animals.
 She is committed to continuing her own education as well through workshops, seminars and conventions, and is an active member of the dog training community, collaborating and learning alongside fellow trainers.